XIXUM/Corpus-Model-Training/doc/architecture.md

 *   **Adversarial Mode**:
     *   Can use `DummyModel` (fast, no downloads) or `BeneparWrapper` (requires model download).
-    *   Logs disagreements.
+    *   Logs disagreements to CSV/JSON.
-    *   Displays trees for ALL sentences if using Benepar.
+    *   Exports all trees to text file.
-    *   Exports trees to `tree_logs/`.
+    *   Generates `reports/latest_comparison_report.html` with side-by-side tree visualizations.
 *   **Training Mode**:
     *   Loads a disagreement CSV.
     *   Runs a mock training loop.